lukasmartinelli/nigit/README.md

 **Nigit is still in a very early hacking stage, it is not yet production ready.**

 Expose any program with a simple call to `nigit <script>` to the web.
-The small web server wraps around the program and exposes them as HTTP API.
+The small web server wraps around the program and exposes it as HTTP API.
-This comes in handy everywhere where you want to expose a legacy program to the internet to use it as a service without writing a wrapper script in a different language.
+This comes in handy whenever you want to expose a legacy program to the internet without writing a complicated wrapper script and webserver.

 ## Get Started

 In this example we create a service to download the PDF version of websites using the [wkhtmltopdf](http://wkhtmltopdf.org/) tool.

-Create a bash script `html2pdf.sh` and make it executable with `chmod +x html2pdf.sh`.
+Create the bash script `html2pdf.sh` and make it executable with `chmod +x html2pdf.sh`.

 ```bash
 #!/bin/bash